ArjunS07/arjuns07.github.io/content/blog/2023-how-i-feel-in-love-with-neubrutalism.md

 ---
-title: "Gauche, ostentatious, and an existential challenge to the modern web: how neubrutalism won me over."
+title: "Gauche, ostentatious, and a rethinking of modenr web design: how I fell in love with neubrutalism."
 date: 2023-04-30T00:51:46+05:30
 draft: true
 description: "" # used in HTML metadata